 Fun fact(s): If black-eyed peas are often on New Year’s Day in the Southern United States, these black peas are eaten on November 5th in the North of England.

-Taste and Texture: These black vegetables have a slightly nutty and earthy flavor, similar to regular green peas but with a slightly firmer texture.
-When cooked, it becomes creamy!
+Taste and Texture: Slightly nutty and earthy, similar to green peas but firmer texture.
+Becomes creamy when cooked!

 Uses: For a traditional recipe, try making some parched peas which are basically cooked black badger carlin peas, served with malt vinegar and salt.
-Or cooked, and then oven-dried to make them crunchy!
+Or cook and then roast to make them crunchy!

 21. Forbidden Black Rice

-Fun fact(s): The Chinese type of black rice is sometimes called “forbidden rice” because, in ancient China, black rice was reserved exclusively for the aristocracy and therefore forbidden for the common people.
+Fun fact(s): Called “forbidden rice” because in ancient China, it was reserved for the aristocracy and forbidden for common people!
+The intense color also makes a great natural purple dye.

 22. Glutinous Black Rice

-Fun fact(s): Similar to the Chinese black rice variety, but they’re sticky!
-The glutinous version is very popular in Indonesia since it is commonly used to make a breakfast/dessert recipe of black rice pudding.
+Fun fact(s): Similar to Chinese black rice but sticky!
+Super popular in Indonesia for breakfast/dessert recipes.
 The color also means that it’s rich in antioxidants which reduces the risk of chronic conditions such as heart disease, Alzheimer’s, and some types of cancer.

-Uses: This glutinous rice variant is more commonly used in sweet dishes, such as in Thai black sticky rice with mango, and in Indonesian black rice pudding.
-Both of which are some of my favorite vegan desserts!🥭🥣
+Uses: Commonly used in sweet dishes like Thai black sticky rice with mango and Indonesian black rice pudding, some of my favorite vegan desserts!

 23. Black Quinoa